 Read more about this here.

-As per the National Pensions (Amendment) Law, 2020, in the Cayman Islands you may withdraw your pension until 31 October 2020.
+As per the National Pensions (Amendment) Law, 2020, in the Cayman Islands you were able to withdraw your pension until 31 October 2020.
 The deadline for applications to withdraw pensions has now passed.
 Read more about this here.

 Applying For The Displaced Caymanian Tourism Stipend Programme

 In January 2021, the Ministry of District Administration, Tourism and Transport extended registration for the Displaced Caymanian Tourism Stipend programme.
-Displaced tourism workers who have not yet registered to receive the tourism stipend will have another opportunity to do so between Tuesday, 26 and Friday 29 January 2021.
-For more information on how to register, please click here.
+Displaced tourism workers who had not yet registered to receive the tourism stipend had another opportunity to do so between Tuesday, 26 and Friday 29 January 2021.
+For more information, please click here.